 Like its predecessor Windows 8.1, Windows 10 also supports pinning certain file types to the Start menu for quick access.
 Users can pin folders, executable files (.exe files), and shortcuts to the Start menu.
-In order to pin one of these file types to the Start menu, you just need to right-click on supported file types, and then click Pin to start option.
+To pin one of these file types to the Start menu, you need to right-click on supported file types, and then click Pin to start option.

 Pin to Start option is missing

 A reader recently reported us that the Pin to Start option is not appearing in the context menu for supported files.
-If the Pin to Start option is not appearing when you perform a right-click on a folder, .exe file, or shortcut, it’s likely because a policy named Prevent users from customizing their Start Screen has been turned on or another policy named LockedStartLayout is enabled.
+If the Pin to Start option is not appearing when you perform a right-click on a folder, .exe file, or shortcut, it’s likely because a policy named Prevent users from customizing their Start Screen has been turned on, or another policy called LockedStartLayout is enabled.

 As the name of these policies might suggest, when turned on, these policies prevent users from customizing the Start menu.
 So when one of these or both policies enabled, the Pin to Start doesn’t appear in the context menu.

 To restore the missing Pin to Start option, please follow the given below directions.